 There are many taxis going around Flic en Flac, so you can be sure that this is another transport option.

 Flic en Flac has a big tourist focus.
 It is a town catered to helping you get out and do activities, both in town and nearby.
 Staying here then helps you enjoy the best the island has to offer.
+So, let’s take a look at some of the best things to do in and around Flic en Flac!

 Having the opportunity to do a boat trip directly from Flic en Flac is great.
 If you’re staying here, then, you can simply be in town and ready to leave from the beach for a day of fun out on the water.